 Packaged Gravy – You can substitute one (2.3 ounce) gravy mix package, which should make 2 cups.
 Use pepper gravy or pork gravy for best results.
 That said, it is really no more work to make your gravy from scratch, and the flavor is so much better.

 Let’s be honest, who has the patience to prep all this in the morning?
 If you do, that’s great!
 If not, you can make this the night before, by assembling all the ingredients in the baking dish, wrapping it up and putting it in the fridge.
 Pop it in the oven in the morning and voila!
 You just may need to add on a few extra minutes cooking time, because it’s starting out chilled.

-If you like this recipe, here are more breakfast recipes to try!
+If you like this recipe, here are more breakfast casserole recipes as well as breakfast recipes to try!

 - Breakfast Sliders

 Biscuits and Gravy Casserole

 - 1 pound ground breakfast sausage